-The sex of a tortoise can only be determined after it has reached about 6 inches in length.
-The plastron, or bottom of the shell, is concave towards the rear in males, while it is flat in females.
+You can distinguish males from females only after they have reached about 6” in length.
+The plastron, or bottom part of the shell, is concave towards the rear in males, while it is flat in females.

 The underside of a male desert tortoise, showing

 the concavity towards the rear (right of picture).